pepcmarques/remarcable/README.md

 Follow the instructions to create the super user.

+To enter in the admin environment, open the browser and navigate to `http://127.0.0.1:8000/admin`

 ### Populating the database.

 The database is pre-populated.
 However if you have any problems, follow the steps below: